thedarkjester/PokemonApi/README.md

 2. To confirm this is working open either command prompt (Windows key/start + R, type in CMD or PowerShell).
 Once loaded type in `dotnet --version`.
 This should show at least `3.1`.
 Note: if you have a higher version installed, it will still compile/run.
 3. A tool to download/checkout this GitHub Repository e.g. [Git](https://git-scm.com/downloads) - some Integrated Development Environments (IDEs) have built in tools.
 Note: An understanding of how to use git is not required - an alternative is to download the solution compressed
-4. An IDE such as Visual Studio, or even Visual Studio Code is required to edit/modify code.
+4. An IDE such as [Visual Studio, or even Visual Studio Code](https://visualstudio.microsoft.com/downloads/) is required to edit/modify code.
 5. You may require local/machine Administrator access to allow API port listeners.

 ## Building
 1. Make sure you have cloned the repository
 2. Open PowerShell or your preferred command line utility (could also be the built in one in Visual Studio Code)
-3. Navigate into the folder where the `.sln` file is (root folder)
+3. Navigate into the folder where the `.sln` file is (`code` folder)
 4. Type in `dotnet build` by default this is configured for `Debug` to compile/build for `Release` use `dotnet build  --configuration Release`
 5. This should compile to a folder `\Pokemon\src\Pokemon\bin\Debug\netcoreapp3.1` from the current folder.

 ## Running

+1. After building, simply navigate to `code\src\Pokemon\bin\Debug\netcoreapp3.1`and double click the `.exe` file
+2. Open a browser to `https://localhost:5001/swagger/index.html`
+3. Try `latias` for a legendary Yoda translation
+4. Try `picachu` for a shakespeaker translation

 ## Testing

+In the root folder simply type `dotnet test`, this should restore all packages and run the two types of tests:

+1. Unit tests (very simple) - these would be covered across all areas more explicitly
+2. Service tests - blackbox testing with external dependencies (APIs) mocked
+   1. Once run, in the `code\tests\Pokemon.Tests.Service\bin\Debug\netcoreapp3.1\Reports`folder there should be a reporting artifact for the service tests from LightBDD.
+3. Manual testing can be done by using httpie or swagger which should open when running the project from the folder`code\src\Pokemon\bin\Debug\netcoreapp3.1` - simply double click the `Pokemon.exe`

 ## Contributing

+1. The project is open for PRs